 The bottom line: If you want a less crowded and touristy feel but still a laid-back vacation vibe with a bit of partying and great snorkeling and diving, West End is your spot.

 The Good News

-	If you can’t decide between West Bay and West End, just pick one and take the $10 water taxi back and forth (it’s $3 per person or $10 for the whole boat).
+If you can’t decide between West Bay and West End, you can stay a few nights at each location or just pick one and take the water taxi back and forth.
 It’s about a 10 minute boat ride and the taxis run all day and night.
 If you stay at West End, you can go over to West Bay and rent lockers and have access to showers and beach chairs at Bananarama for cheap.
+Infinity Bay also offers day passes for a higher price (but they have a nice pool).
 We like to spend a few nights at West Bay and then make our way over to the West End.
 There are other parts of the island to explore (we’ve also stayed at Sandy Bay), but these are the most popular spots … for a reason.

 If you’re into snorkeling, diving or just relaxing, you really can’t go wrong with either choice.

 A Few Practical Tips

 — Bring cash with you.
 While you can find ATMs on the island, they don’t always work or have money.
 You are better off bringing USD for taxis, tips, and some restaurants and bars.
 Sometimes you will actually get a better rate in USD than lempira (like for a taxi from the airport), but generally the conversion from stores and restaurants is accurate to the exchange rate (which is unusual in world travel).
 You can use credit cards at most hotels and hotel restaurants but you will need cash for some purchases.